 The Medication Assistance Program is a collaboration between Rural Health Group, Inc. and NC Med Assist to help the uninsured and underinsured, as well as elderly patients who fall in the coverage gap or self-pay portion of Medicare part D, receive free or low cost long-term medications.
 The Medication Assistance Program Coordinator helps patients apply to the pharmaceutical companies to receive free medications or helps the patient to receive reduced-price medications through Rural Health Group’s Sliding Fee Program.

 I cannot afford my medications.
 What can I do?

 Talk to your provider.
-Let your doctor know that you are having trouble paying for you long-term medications.
-Then call the Medication Assistance Program Coordinator office at (252) 438-2780 or (252) 536-5859 or email email@example.com .
+Let your provider know that you are having trouble paying for your long-term medications.
+Then, call the Medication Assistance Program Coordinator office at (252) 536-5859 or email email@example.com .

 How do I know if I am eligible for Medication Assistance?

-When you call the RHG Medication Assistance Line, (252) 438-2780 or (252) 536-5859, you will be asked several questions to determine if Medication Assistance is the right program for you.
-Then you will receive the program application and a list of documents you must submit in order to qualify to receive the free or reduced cost medications from the pharmaceutical companies.
+When you call the RHG Medication Assistance Line, (252) 536-5859, you will be asked several questions to determine if Medication Assistance is the right program for you.
+Then, you will receive the program application and a list of documents you must submit in order to qualify to receive the free or reduced cost medications from the pharmaceutical companies.

 Can I receive all my medications through Medication Assistance?

 The Medication Assistance Program limits the availability of medications through pharmaceutical companies.
-RHG provides access to other medications for sliding fee patients at reduced or low cost at one of their contract pharmacies located in Enfield, Henderson, Hollister, Jackson, Littleton, Norlina, Rich Square, Roanoke Rapids and Scotland Neck.
+RHG provides access to other medications for sliding fee patients at reduced or low cost at one of our contract pharmacies located in Enfield, Henderson, Hollister, Jackson, Littleton, Norlina, Rich Square, Roanoke Rapids, Scotland Neck and Stovall.
 Some medications may be therapeutically substituted to RHG Formulary based on cost and availability.